 - If a company that owed you a pension went out of business you can look for your money by searching the Pension Benefit Guaranty Corporation (PBGC) at pbgc.gov.
 Be sure that you worked for a private company and that you participated in a “defined benefit” plan — i.e. one that promised a monthly payment amount.

 - If you were due a tax refund that you never received just go to irs.gov and click on “Where’s my Refund?”.
 You’ll need to provide the dollar amount of the refund as well as your social security number.

 - If you left a company where you had a 401(k) and the company is no longer in business you can look for your funds on a free site maintained by a group of companies that administer these plans at unclaimedretirementbenefits.com

-- If you think you are the beneficiary of a lost insurance policy and you didn’t find it in your search of state Unclaimed Property departments, there is another option, and the only one on our list that does charge a fee ($75) for a search.
+- If you think you are the beneficiary of a lost insurance policy and you didn’t find it in your search of state Unclaimed Property departments, there is another option.
+It's the only one on our list that does charge a fee ($75) for a search.
 Learn more at policylocator.com.

 - Do It All Again!
 Keep notes, mark your calendar, and do it all again!
 These databases get updated regularly and sometimes frequently.
 So if you don’t find anything the first time, try try again.
 Some folks recommend searching quarterly; at a minimum do your search at least once a year.
 Make it a birthday tradition and good luck!